The overall aims of the English Language curriculum are:

 - The launching of the English Room in September 2008 provides students with resources like books, songs in CDs, films and TV programmes in DVDs, board games, educational websites and activities to learn for fun.

-Participation in outside school activities
+Participation in inside/outside school activities

 - Most student participants who joined the 69th Hong Kong Speech Festival were awarded merits and some of them won the First Runner-up or even champion.